-On January 26, 2015, the Company entered into a construction loan agreement with East West Bank for up to \$22.0 million dollars to finance the construction of its campus expansion plan in Sugar Land, Texas.
-The loan will have a fifteen month draw down period with monthly interest payments commencing on February 26, 2015 and ending April 26, 2016.
-Thereafter, the entire outstanding principal balance shall be converted to a sixty-nine month term loan with principal and interest payments due monthly amortized over three hundred months.
-The first principal and interest payment is due on May 26, 2016 and will continue the same day of each month thereafter.
+On June 24, 2016, the Company executed a Change in Terms Agreement, Notice of Final Agreement and Modification of the Construction Loan Agreement ("Amended Agreements") to its Construction Loan Agreement with East West Bank for up to \$22.0 million dollars to finance the construction of the Company's campus expansion plan in Sugar Land, Texas, originally dated January 26, 2015.
+Upon signing the original Construction Loan Agreement, the Company deposited \$11.0 million into a restricted bank account for owner's contribution of construction costs.
+The Amended Agreements have a fifteen month draw down period with monthly interest payments commencing on February 26, 2015 and ending on July 31, 2016.
+Thereafter, the entire outstanding principal balance shall be converted to a sixty-six month term loan with principal and interest payments due monthly amortized over three hundred months.
+The first principal and interest payment is due on August 26, 2016, and will continue the same day of each month thereafter.
 The final principal and interest payment is due on January 26, 2022 and will include all unpaid principal and all accrued and unpaid interest.
 The Company may pay without penalty all or a portion of the amount owed earlier than due.
-Under the loan agreement, the loan bears interest, at an annual rate based on the one-month LIBOR Borrowing Rate plus 2.75%.
-As of March 31, there were no amounts outstanding under this loan agreement.
+Under the Construction Loan Agreement, the loan bears interest at an annual rate based on the one-month LIBOR Borrowing Rate plus 2.75%, and the interest rate is reduced to LIBOR Borrowing Rate plus 2.0% under the Amended Agreements.
+As of June 30, 2016, there was \$17.8 million outstanding under this loan agreement and there was zero balance in the restricted bank account.

-The loan and security agreements with East West Bank require the Company to maintain certain financial covenants, including a minimum current ratio and minimum annual EBITDA.
-As of March 31, 2015, the Company was in compliance with all covenants contained in these agreements.
+The loan and security agreements with East West Bank and Comerica Bank require the Company to maintain certain financial covenants, including a minimum cash balance, a current ratio, a maximum leverage ratio and a minimum fixed charge coverage ratio.
+As of June 30, 2016, the Company was in compliance with all covenants contained in these agreements.

-On January 6, 2015, the Company's Taiwan location entered into a Credit Facility with CTBC Bank Co.
-Ltd. in Taipei, Taiwan for 90 million New Taiwan dollar (\$3.0 million USD), one year revolving credit facility.
-Its obligations under the Credit Facility are unsecured.
-Borrowings under the Credit Facility will bear interest at a rate based on the Bank's corporate interest rate index plus 1.5%, adjusted monthly.
-As of the execution of the Credit Facility the Bank's corporate interest rate swap index is 0.91%.
-As of March 31, 2015, \$2.8 million was outstanding under this credit facility.
+On February 19, 2016, the Company's Taiwan branch renewed and increased its credit facility originally dated January 6, 2015 with CTBC Bank Co.
+Ltd. in Taipei, Taiwan for 320 million New Taiwan dollars, or approximately \$10.3 million, one year revolving credit facility.
+The obligations under the credit facility are unsecured up to \$6.3 million; the remaining \$4.0 million is available provided that the Company purchases the same amount of secured certificates of deposit with the bank.
+Borrowings under the credit facility bear interest at a rate based on the bank's corporate interest rate index plus 1.5% for the unsecured portion of the credit facility and bank's corporate interest rate index plus 0.93% for the secured portion of the credit facility, adjusted monthly.
+As of the execution of the credit facility, the bank's corporate interest rate index is 0.71%.
+As of June 30, 2016, no balance was outstanding for the secured loan and \$0.1 million was outstanding under this unsecured credit facility.